Tomires/thesis-masters/design.md

 ## Feature selection

 In this section, we will set the scope of our application by selecting features to meet aforementioned design goals and use cases.
 The user should be load industry-standard comma-delimited (CSV) files into the environment.
-Two data structures are to be supported - *multivariate datasets*, which contain multiple attributes arranged in columns and two-dimensional arrays of numerical values, which will be further referred to as *matrix datasets*.
+Two data structures are to be supported - *multivariate datasets*, which contain multiple attributes arranged in columns and two-dimensional arrays of numerical values, which will be further referred to as *matrix datasets* for the lack of a more suitable term.
 Multivariate datasets may or may not include attribute labels.
 If they are present, they should be presented as a comma-delimited list on the first row of the file as per the example below.

 ```
 Sepal length,Sepal width,Petal length,Petal width,Species